ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 :::warning

-The private key created for this tutorial should only be used for testing operations on `Fuji` or other testnets.
-Do NOT use this key on `Mainnet`.
-The key is going to be stored on your file system.
+You should only use the private key created for this tutorial for testing operations on `Fuji` or other testnets.
+Don't use this key on `Mainnet`.
+CLI is going to store the key on your file system.
 Whoever gets access to that key is going to have access to all funds secured by that private key.
 To deploy to `Mainnet`, follow [this tutorial](./create-a-mainnet-subnet).